YanParoni/design-template/README.md

 ## Design Philosophy

-When it comes to design, this project is a melting pot.
-I've drawn inspiration from several architectural styles, such as Ports and Adapters, DDD (Domain-Driven Design), and so on.
+When it comes to design I've drawn inspiration from several architectural styles, such as Ports and Adapters, DDD (Domain-Driven Design), and so on.
 The idea is to keep the UI as pure as possible while the entities take care of the heavy lifting.

 ## Tech Stack